 Many cases involving drugged driving will involve the legal theory of negligence.
 Under this theory, motorists owe others a duty of care to act or not act in a way that prevents harm.
 When they fail to comply with that duty, it’s a form of negligence.
 If you want to establish that the drugged driver was negligent in their actions, you must prove the following elements:

 In a lawsuit, you can pursue compensation for your damages, such as medical costs and emotional trauma.
-However, there’s another type of damage that’s available called punitive damages.
+However, another type of damage available is punitive damages.
 Instead of compensating the injured victim, it’s a punishment against the liable party.
-You’re only entitled to punitive damages if you can provide clear and convincing evidence that the other driver acted with malice, fraud, or willful conduct.
+You’re only entitled to punitive damages if you provide clear and convincing evidence that the other driver acted maliciously, fraudulently, or willfully.

 If a drugged driver caused the death of your loved one, you could sue them for damages.
-Wrongful death occurs due to a party’s neglect, wrongful act, or default.
-North Carolina laws allow a civil lawsuit even if the cause of the death falls under the legal definition of a felony, or there’s a pending criminal case against the other driver for similar circumstances surrounding the car crash.
+North Carolina laws allow a civil lawsuit even if there’s a pending criminal case against the other driver for the car crash.

 The statute of limitations is slightly shorter than lawsuits for car accident injuries.
 To file a wrongful death lawsuit, you only have two years from the date your loved one passed away.

 Only a handful of people that are allowed to pursue a wrongful death case.
 First in line is the personal representative of the deceased’s estate.
 They must represent the interests of the estate and surviving family members.
 If, for some reason, the named representative can’t or won’t serve, or there isn’t an estate plan, the court will appoint someone else.
 Typically, it’s a surviving spouse, parent, or adult child.